mosip/id-authentication/docs/design/registration/registration-eod-process.md

 -   Click on 'Authenticate'.

-    -   In the resulting pop-up, select the type of biometric the user is providing for authentication - fingerprint, iris or face.
+    -   In the resulting, pop-up will be displayed based on the confgiured authentication types for the screen level - password, otp, fingerprint, iris or face.
-        Further select the specific finger or iris being provided.

-    -   Scan the selected biometric.
+    -   If the configured one as bio-metric then scan the selected biometric.

     -   Authenticate with locally stored biometric and display the result.